“Do what you love, and the money will follow” isn’t just an appealing adage — it’s the core promise of the creator economy.

 Whether you create or curate content, audience attraction is the result of thoughtful effort, quality work, genuine concern for others, a strong desire to be of service, and plenty of G.A.S.

 The Holy Grail for content entrepreneurs is audience monetization.
-Indeed, it’s why we’re talking about a creator economy — the financial opportunities are abundant.
+Indeed, it’s why we’re talking about a creator economy — the financial opportunities for online business ideas are abundant.

 Audience monetization happens after you’ve built a rapport with your followers and offer them enough value that they want to buy from you and/or support your creative endeavors.